AndrewPrifer/vecui/README.md

 # VecUI

-Tiny, ergonomic, fun vector library for UI engineers.
+Tiny, ergonomic and fun vector library for UI engineers.

 ## Why?

 UIs are made of rectangles.
 Rectangles are made of 2 vectors.
 One for describing their origin point, and another for describing their width and height.
-Treating them as vectors instead of 4 disjointed numbers makes it much easier to reason about them and can trivially cut complex UI code in half (see demo).
+Treating them as vectors instead of 4 disjointed numbers makes it much easier to reason about them and can trivially cut complex UI code in half (see [demo](https://codesandbox.io/p/devbox/github/AndrewPrifer/vecui/tree/main?file=%2Fsrc%2FApp.tsx%3A55%2C32)).

 VecUI includes utilities to turn your UI into vectors and back again, and comes with a beautiful API that is both easy to read and write.

 ## Features

-- All the Vector2D methods you know and love.
+- All the vector operations you would expect and more.
 - A beautiful, ergonomic API that doesn't make you repeat yourself.
 - Immutable values.
 Treat your vectors just like any other primitive.
 - Utilities for working with UIs.
+- Probably the most fun you'll ever have with vectors.
-- Tiny.
+- <1 KB

 ## Installation